Australian School Students' Alcohol and Drug (ASSAD) survey

 ASSAD defines volatile substance use as substances being "deliberately sniffed (inhaled) from spray cans or sniffed things like glue, paint, petrol or thinners in order to get high or for the way it makes you feel" (ASSAD, 2012).

-Around half of those who had used volatile substances in the past year reported using on only one or two occasions, with one in five indicating they had used 3-5 times in the past year, and one in six reported that they used ten or more times in the previous year.
+Of the 13% who had used volatile substances in the past year, 43% reported using on only one or two occasions and 19% reported that they used ten or more times in the previous year.

 Of those students who had deliberately inhaled substances in the past year, substances used were: